 The faculty members of the Physics Department are mostly young and active researchers working in various branches of theoretical and experimental physics alongside more experienced members of the Department in close contact with the students.
 Since its inception, more than 700 postgraduate students have completed their studies at the Department of Physics.

 At present, the Physics Department has 36 faculty members and more than 360 postgraduate and Continuous-Track undergraduate students.
 It has a very high faculty-to-student ratio; unique among Iranian universities.
 Also, the Physics Department has always maintained one of the highest ratios of the “number of high quality refereed publications to faculty members” in the country.

-Members of the Physics Department actively participate at international conferences and workshops and collaborate with the international scientific community.
-MIT, University of Missouri, University of Southern California, University of Alberta in Canada, College-de France, University of Strasburg, Wuppertal University in Germany, the Inter-University Center for Astronomy and Astrophysics, the Abdus Salam International Center for Theoretical Physics in Trieste, Italy, and the Max-Planck Institute, to mention some, are among the list of world-class universities and research centers with which the faculty have had research cooperation.
+The members of the Physics Department actively participate in international conferences and workshops and collaborate with the international scientific community.
+MIT, the University of Missouri, the University of Southern California, the University of Louisiana, the University of Alberta, the Collège de France, the University of Strasburg, the University of Hamburg, Wuppertal University, the Inter-University Centre for Astronomy and Astrophysics (IUCAA), the Max-Planck Institute, and the Abdus Salam International Centre for Theoretical Physics (ICTP) are among the world-class universities and research centres with which our faculty have had research collaborations over the years.

 Developed by the IASBS Computer Center